adambasha0/Classic-Arcade-Game-Clone-Project/README.md

 ## Instructions

-Classic Arcade Game Clone Project:
+* Name: Classic Arcade Game Clone Project
-Definition:
-The game consists of a player and 3 enemies crossing the road.
+* Definition: the game consists of a player and 3 enemies crossing the road.
 The player has to manage getting the blue zone without colliding with enemies.

 # Game Rules:
 * In order to move the player, the user has to use up-down-left-right keyboard keys to move the player in the game up-down-left-right, respectively.